societe-generale/spintest/README.md

 - **header** (optional) is a dictionary of headers.
 Default is JSON application headers.
 For Oauth endpoint you don't need to add the appropriate header with the token (if you specify the token).
 - **output** (optional) Variable definition where Spintest put the result of the call.
 This result can be used later in an other task using Jinja syntax.
 - **expected** (optional) is an expected HTTP response code or response body.
     - **code** (optional) is the expected HTTP code.
     - **body** (optional) is an expected response body.
 You can put a value to *null* if you don't want to check the value of a key but you will have to set all keys.
 It also checks nested list and dictionary unless you put "null" instead.
     - **expected_match** is an option to check partially the keys present on your response body.
 By default it is set to strict.
+- **fail_on** (optional) is a list of error HTTP response code or response body.
+Once one of these error occurs, the test fails without retries.
+    - **code** (optional) is the expected HTTP code.
+    - **body** (optional) is an expected response body.
+You can put a value to *null* if you don't want to check the value of a key but you will have to set all keys.
+It also checks nested list and dictionary unless you put "null" instead.
+    - **expected_match** is an option to check partially the keys present on your response body.
+By default it is set to strict.